Communication While Abroad

 Purchase a phone in-country

-- It is possible to purchase an inexpensive phone in-country primarily for the purpose of staying in touch with local contacts, friends and emergency situations.
-Students choosing this option will generally purchase a cheap phone and SIM card for a pay-as-you-go plan.
+- You can purchase an inexpensive phone in-country primarily for the purpose of staying in touch with local contacts, friends and emergency situations.
+Students choosing this option will generally purchase an inexpensive phone and SIM card for a pay-as-you-go plan.

 - Students who choose this option generally bring their Smart Phone with them abroad to use over WiFi.